euchungmsft/data-platform-migration/README.md

 ## 4. Deploying using CLI

-Doublecheck if you've lgged in
+1. Doublecheck if you've logged in

 ```command
 az login